 - Status: Concession

 - Interest: Echo Energy 50%

 - Seismic Available:

 - 2D: Excellent Coverage

-The work programme will include exploration, appraisal and production of resources utilising existing production facilities and a new 28km pipeline for increased gas production.
-Echo will be the technical operator of the licence over an initial 18-month phase with the option to extend.
+The work programme included the exploration, appraisal and production of resources utilising existing production facilities.
+Echo is the technical operator of the licence over an initial 18-month phase with the option to extend.